masolimano/maneage/README-hacking.md

         # If any files have conflicts, open a text editor and correct the
         # conflict (placed in between '<<<<<<<', '=======' and '>>>>>>>'.
-        # When such conflicts are remoted, the file will be automatically
+        # Once all conflicts in a file are remoted, the file will be
-        # removed from the "Unmerged paths"
+        # automatically removed from the "Unmerged paths", so run this
+        # command after correcting the conflicts of each file just to make
+        # sure things are clean.
         git status

-        # TIP: If you want the changes in one file to be only from branch
+        # TIP: If you want the changes in one file to be only from a
+        # special branch ('maneage' or 'master', completely ignoring
-        # ('maneage' or 'master'), you can use this command:
+        # changes in the other), use this command:
         # $ git checkout <BRANCH-NAME> -- <FILENAME>

         # When there are no more "Unmerged paths", you can commit the
         # merge.
 In the commit message, Explain any conflicts that you